ARPerry87/market-tracker/README.md

+# An expirmental personal project using dummy data and not active real time data - because I don't want to pay for the API calls

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.